Last updated

 "name": "Automatic Synchronization",

-"summary": "Automatically updates subscription billing dates",
+"summary": "Updates subscription billing dates",

-"details": "When a new subscription is created, all existing subscriptions for that customer are updated to bill on the 15th of the month"
+"details": "When a new subscription is created, other subscriptions for that customer are updated to bill on the 15th of the month"

 }